 Eat more red cabbage!

-However, you should be aware that it isn’t a “superfood” or a miracle cure.
-It’s simply a good source of food that, added to a healthy diet, helps satiate your appetite and be healthier.
-So, you should try it with some delicious boiled potatoes and a drizzle of olive oil!
+However, be aware that it isn’t a “superfood” or a miracle cure.
+It’s simply a good source of nutrients that, added to a healthy diet, helps satiate your appetite and be healthier.
+So, try it with some delicious boiled potatoes and a drizzle of olive oil!

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Association of UK Dietitians.
 Skin health: food, fact, sheet.

 - Belwal T, Nabavi SF, Nabavi SM, Habtemariam S. Dietary Anthocyanins and Insulin Resistance: When Food Becomes a Medicine.
 Nutrients.
 2017;9(10):1111.
 Published 2017 Oct 12. doi:10.3390/nu9101111.

 - Boi, B., KOH, S., & Gail, D. (2012).
 The effectiveness of cabbage leaf application (treatment) on pain and hardness in breast engorgement and its effect on the duration of breastfeeding.
 JBI Library of Systematic Reviews, 10(20), 1185–1213. https://doi.org/10.11124/jbisrir-2012-58.

 - Food Data Central.
 Red, cabbage, raw.
 U.S Department of Agriculture.
 Enero 2019.